Gig Workers

 Independent Contractors

-Here in B.C., most workers are eligible for the benefits and protections established by the Employment Standards Act, such as minimum wage, overtime, and statutory holiday and vacation pay.
+Here in B.C., most workers are eligible for the benefits and protections established by the Employment Standards Act (ESA), such as minimum wage, overtime, and statutory holiday and vacation pay.
 Independent contractors are not employees under the ESA, so they are not subject to the statutory employment standards.
-Workers with questions around how the Employment Standards Act applies to them can visit the Employment Standards Branch website.
+Workers with questions around how the ESA applies to them can visit the Employment Standards Branch website.

-If a complaint is filed and the Employment Standards Branch (ESB) is asked to determine a worker’s employment status for example, whether the worker is an independent contractor or employee, the ESB will look at the specific circumstances of the situation as well as the relationship between the two parties.
+If a complaint is filed and the Employment Standards Branch (ESB) is asked to determine whether a worker is an independent contractor or employee, the ESB will look at the specific circumstances of the situation as well as the relationship between the two parties.

 Calling a person an independent contractor, even if the worker agrees, does not decide the issue.
-The ESB makes the determination of whether a worker is an employee based on the requirements of the Employment Standards Act, including its definitions of “employee,” “employer,” and “work”.
+The ESB makes the determination of whether a worker is an employee based on the requirements of the ESA, including its definitions of “employee”, “employer” and “work”.
 If there is disagreement with the decision, the matter can be appealed to the independent Employment Standards Tribunal.

 Workers' Compensation

 B.C.’s workers’ compensation system provides no-fault compensation benefits for work-related injuries, diseases, mental health disorders and fatalities.
-For independent contractors, WorkSafeBC, which is responsible for the Workers Compensation Act, offers the option of purchasing Personal Optional Protection.
-If purchased, this ensures that independent contractors have workers’ compensation coverage.
-For questions regarding workers’ compensation coverage, please contact the Assessment Department.
+For independent contractors, WorkSafeBC, which is responsible for the Workers Compensation Act (WCA), offers the option of purchasing Personal Optional Protection, so that independent contractors can have workers’ compensation coverage.

 Employment Standards